inyoungcho/presentations/modules/lecture-docker-security-intro-overview/slides.md

 ---

 ## Docker Security High-Level Overview

 ![](images/docker_secure.png)

 Note: There are 3 areas to focus, give secure platform and manage and package container images to be distributed iand provide secure access control to the running containers.

 ---

 ## Docker is additive to the security of your application ...

-The intrinsic security of the linux **kernel** and its support for **namespaces** and **cgroups**
+- The intrinsic security of the linux **kernel** and its support for **namespaces** and **cgroups**

-- **Control Groups**, `cgroups` : limit the access processes and containers have to system resources such as CPU, RAM, IOPS and network.
+  - Control Groups, `cgroups` : limit the access processes and containers have to system resources such as CPU, RAM, IOPS and network.

-- **Namespaces** : running within a container cannot see, processes running in another container, or in the host system.
+  - `namespaces` : running within a container cannot see, processes running in another container, or in the host system.

-- Each container also gets its **own network stack**, meaning that a container doesn’t get privileged access to the sockets or interfaces of another container.
+  - Each container also gets its own `network stack`, meaning that a container doesn’t get privileged access to the sockets or interfaces of another container.

 Note: Look Man page for each features!